 Hitachi’s Toolbox of Metals Analyzers

-Rapidly ramp up production while keeping mistakes to a bare minimum with the range of metals analyzers from Hitachi.
+Rapidly ramp up production while keeping mistakes to a bare minimum with analyzers for materials analysis from Hitachi.

 With a one-second measurement time this is one of the fastest laser metal analyzers available.
 Optimal during incoming inspection and throughout the manufacturing process, portable enough to enable you to hold the sample in your hand while you measure it.